-Like other umami-rich ingredients like soy sauce, Worcestershire sauce, anchovy, and Parmesan, miso is known for imparting an intense, hard-to-put-your-finger-on-it, savoriness and saltiness to recipes.
+- Umami-Madness.
+Miso is an umami-rich ingredient that is common in Asian cooking and (blessedly) now widely available in the U.S. Like other umami-boost ingredients, such as soy sauce, Worcestershire sauce, anchovy, and Parmesan, miso is known for imparting an intense savoriness to recipes.

-Miso tastes intensely savory, toasty, a little funky (in a good way), and has a salty-sweet richness.
+- Miso tastes intensely savory, toasty, a little funky (in a good way).
+It has a salty-sweet richness.

-I hope this salmon inspires you to add miso to your grocery cart.
+I hope this baked salmon inspires you to add miso to your grocery cart!

 - Miso can be found in the refrigerated section of most major grocery stores (our local Kroger carries it).
 Asian markets are also great to seek out and support.